 Greensboro Proclamation and other Native Plants Advocacy

 Audubon chapters across the state are spreading the message of native plants.
 Earlier this year, the Greensboro City Council approved a revision to the landscape ordinance.
 Now, all new development requires that the trees and shrubs planted to meet buffer requirements must be at least 40 percent native species.
 Most recently, Mayor Nancy Vaughan worked with T. Gilbert Pearson Audubon to issue a Native Plants Week proclamation.
-Join in the fun by attending the official announcement at 2 p.m. on Monday, Oct.
+The official announcement took plcae Monday, Oct.
 18 at Phill G. McDonald Plaza, 220 S. Greene St., Greensboro.

 Greensboro joins many communities across the state in promoting native plants.
 In Durham, New Hope Audubon Society helped pass bird-friendly changes to the city’s landscaping manual earlier this year, removing harmful invasive species from the approved plant list.